Let’s say that part of your lead generation approach is searching and collecting contact data from for sale by owner websites.

 I have no doubt that web scraping can give you a nice edge in your real estate business when it comes to lead generation and other processes where usually repetitive tasks and a certain time investment is involved to gather and organize data from the web.

-However, I wish I had found a more niched down solution that is more tailored for realtors and other real estate professionals.
+However, I wish I had found more than one niched down solution that is more tailored for realtors and other real estate professionals.